 is a non-profit organization.
 Its aims are to promote research in basic and applied human and medical genetics, to ensure high standards in clinical practice and to facilitate contacts between all persons who share these aims, particularly those working in Europe.
 The Society will encourage and seek to integrate research and its translation into clinical benefits and professional and public education in all areas of human genetics.

-We wish to thank over 3,000 participants and over 130 exhibitors and their staff for having attended the ESHG Conference in Milan.
+We wish to thank almost 2,700 participants and over 145 exhibiting companies and their staff for having attended the ESHG Conference in Glasgow.

-We hope to see you in Glasgow in June 2015.
+We hope to see you in Barcelona in May 2016.

 - Mendel Lecture

 Videos are now available as on-demand download.

 We would be interested to know, if you have recently been thoroughly impressed by one or more speakers you have seen at a meeting (obviously outside the ESHG Annual meeting), both in terms of being an excellent speaker and of presenting excellent science.

 We look very much forward to receiving your input at your earliest convenience, in order to discuss it at the next SPC meeting end of June, but we will keep the online form open over the whole year and are equally happy to receive a feedback whenever you experienced a great talk at a meeting.